"And as you wish that others would do to you, do so to them."

 - Providing a smooth transition across different phases of a child’s education.

 To ensure a smooth transition to school, we gather appropriate information as early as possible from a wide range of sources, including health and social services.
 We also seek the views of other professionals and parents/carers through meetings and visits to the pupil’s current provision or pre-school settings.
-The School forms part of the Epsom & Ewell Confederation and we also work closely with all schools within this group.

 If our school is alerted to the fact that a child may have a difficulty in learning we will collect all relevant information and plan a relevant differentiated curriculum.
 There is careful recording of children’s special educational needs, targets set and action taken.
 This is achieved in close consultation with parents.
 The school encourages children with special educational needs to be involved in decisions and takes account of their views.